Robotics > KUKA Robotics integration

 - Edge computing or middleware needs

-- Data synchronization and latency requirements
+- Data sync and latency requirements

 - IT and operations team collaboration